Npretious/Websites/README.md

 # Websites
-This repository will hold the websites I build for friends/family/work
+## This repository will hold the websites I build for friends, family, and work